AaronWFreeman/fullsta/README.md

 https://blooming-savannah-68104.herokuapp.com/

-This is my Blog App, which simply allows users to input any text of their choosing to Title, Topic and Content fieldsd.
+This is my Blog App, which simply allows users to input any text of their choosing to Title, Topic and Content fields

 ## Screenshots
 ![Main Page](https://user-images.githubusercontent.com/33733481/40255562-74be1eaa-5a9c-11e8-9c1e-70b6363cdd1d.png)